 If you were to check your inbox, most emails would likely follow a structure of an subject line, a greeting, the body of your email, a closing line, and a sign-off or an email signature.

-However, when you look beyond this basic formula, there are some variations and important considerations when developing a professional email format that suits your brand, goals, and audience.
-To better understand how to make these decisions, it's essential to first establish the difference between personal and professional email communication.
+However, when you look beyond this basic formula, there are some variations and important considerations when developing a professional signature that suits your brand, goals, and audience.
+To better understand how to make these decisions, it's essential to first establish the difference between personal and business email communication.

 What is the difference between professional email and normal email?